Certification Requirements

 A two-hour written exam;

-Once 350 hours of on-site practical hours are completed and documented the candidate is eligible to apply for the comprehensive Written Examination.
-Once 500 hours of clinical experience as a massage therapist, 500 hours of on-site practical hours are completed and upon receipt of Sport First Responder Certification documentation the candidate is eligible to apply for the comprehensive Oral/Practical Examination.
+Once 300 hours are completed and documented the candidate is eligible to apply for the comprehensive Written Examination.
+Once 400 hours are completed and upon receipt of documentation for completion of: First Responder Certification with Sport Focus, Zinc Oxide/Athletic Taping course, and the CSMTA Advanced Sport Massage Course, the candidate is eligible to apply for the comprehensive Oral/Practical Examination.

 Note: Members in an unregulated province must complete CSMTA Education Program (formerly known as ISMDP) and extra requirements to be considered to challenge the written exam and oral practical.